Apex-technologies/matlab_AP1000/README.md

   1.Class AP1000Updated methods and properties
         AP1000Updated() opens the connection with the mainframe.
+        Please enter the IP adress of your device in the line obj.Session = tcpip('192.168.1.49',5900); of the function obj = AP1000Updated(IPaddress,PortNumber)

   2.Class polarimeterUpdated
         This class is used for controlling the polarimeter module of AP1000.